As a first step, consider the who, what, when, why, and where questions to help to design your approval workflow:

 Who is responsible for approving and why? and when?

-Which factors are affected when assigning a responsible person for approval - location, department, project, and threshold?
+Which factors influence assigning approval responsibility to a particular person - location, department, project, and threshold?

 Your approval chain should be as efficient as possible - thus, it needs to be simple and clear:

-Your teammates should know why some requests/orders/invoices require approval,
+Your teammates should understand why certain requests/orders/invoices require approval,

 Responsible people should know the key factors and how they will be tracked,

 There should be no extra steps.

 Approval is a time-consuming process and "time is money."
-Thus, the longer the process, the more steps you have the more expensive purchasing process is;
+Thus, the longer the process, the more steps you have... the more expensive the purchasing process is;

-Unclear and extra steps tend to create mistakes and deliver no results;
+Unclear and extra steps can lead to confusion or create mistakes and deliver unwanted results;

 Once done just follow the next steps and add the approval chain:

 Go to the left side of the menu and choose Configuration.

 Choose the Approval workflow page and select the document you want to set the approval for.